When Rong Fang had a life-threatening heart attack, specialists at 2 Kaiser Permanente hospitals partnered to return him to health.

 “I was alone and so nervous.
 My wife and daughter were in China,” Fang recalled.
 “But Dr. Solomon and the team talked me through the surgery, and the nurses were so supportive.
 I felt cared for and began to feel calm.”

 “Kaiser Permanente has distinguished itself by improving outcomes through centralizing such complex, high-acuity cases,” Dr. Sheikh said.
 “I saw Mr. Fang and we got him into surgery a few hours later.
-The successful surgery was about four hours.
 He recovered well and returned home in a matter of days.”

 Now back at work, Fang is enjoying life — particularly walks on the beach near his home in Alameda.
-He continues to see Dr. Solomon regularly to review medications, any post-operative questions, diet, and lifestyle.
+He continues to see Dr. Solomon regularly to review medications and discuss any concerns.